adkap2/Vehicle-Lane-Detection/README.md

 <img src = "figures/encoder_decoder.png">

 The network is trained using mean squared error as the metric to minimize.
 This allows for lane predictions which significantly deviate from the expected outcome to be penalized disproportionately high.
-The mean squared error is computed against the correct lavel image.
+The mean squared error is computed against the correct labeled image.
 The Adam optimizer is used to minimize this loss as it is a popular choice for deep learning.
-The output layer of the model is regression as an image array which can can be compared against the labeled image.
+The output layer of the model is regression as an image array which can be compared against the labeled image.

 <img src = "figures/model_summary.png" width = 300>

-## Hypeparameter Selection
+## Hyperparameter Selection
 - Batch Size: 128
 - Epochs: 10
 - Dropout: 0.2
+r
 I decided to terminate the training at 10 epochs as the model loss seemed to converge relatively well while still before starting to overfit.

 ## Results